 The second is a specific, consultancy review of expenditure incurred on Phase 1 of the Leisure Vision Project during 2015/16.
 This has been commissioned by senior management to investigate the total spend against the agreed budgets for both capital and revenue, following concerns raised regarding highlighted overspends.
-At the time of reporting, this review has recently commenced and will report to the Governance Committee and Policy, Finance and Administration Committee on the total expenditure incurred against the budgets set and any control weaknesses which have been exposed by this review.
+This review has concluded and a report has been provided to senior management and an action plan has been agreed to address the matters arising.
+A copy of the report has been provided for the Governance Committee as an exempt item at this meeting.